skulblaka24/vault-crypter/README.md

 ### Lookup:

-To verify the token informations, I've implemented the vault lookup feature into vault-crypter:
+To verify the token informations, I've implemented the vault binary lookup feature into vault-crypter:

 Usage:
 ```